The Special Abilities Cluster is a comprehensive, integrated program meeting the needs of students with developmental disabilities.

 - SAC is the umbrella program consisting of three components; CORE, LINC and SUCSESS

-- 15 Case Carriers provide instruction for SAC students.
+- 15 Case Carriers provide instruction for all SAC students.

 - Students rotate from class to class and follow the posted EHS bell schedule.